 This may come as a surprise, but presentation designers do not only work on presentation graphics.
 We also with the content.
 In fact, not a single finger should be lifted with the visuals before there’s clarity on the content.
 It’s like if you are invited to an event; would you decide what to wear without knowing the nature of the event?
 No, right?

 The presentation design process starts from defining the main messages and crafting the story and structure.
 These should serve the company’s goal for the presentation and speak to the company’s potential clients.
 This is why we, at Havain, begin with a content workshop.
 The workshop is done together with our contact persons from our client company.
 It is a crucial first step in a successful presentation design project, after which there is a possibility to create visuals that actually support the message.

-I have personally worked on over 20 presentations during the last year.
+I have personally worked on over hundreds of presentations during the years.
 I’ve worked on the content and structure, as well as with the visual design together with our graphic designers.
 The presentations include company, internal, investor, speech, and most often, sales presentations.
 Especially speeches and sales presentations benefit from our expert perspective, as we always bring a new structure to them.
 Often with new structure, also comes new content.

 Now, with this background information, let’s cut to the chase.
 I’ll show you five handpicked examples of our work and pose you five slightly leading questions.